-Originating from Clare Castle Country Park, the Clare Loop Walk has the town of Clare at its centre.
+The Clare Loop has the town of Clare at its centre.
 It is the perfect introduction to the rolling hills of West Suffolk, from which there are fine views of the town.
 The walk can be done as a short loop of 2 miles or a longer walk of 4.5 miles.

-This walk takes you south across the Essex border.
-You will walk past the remains of the old Mill and across the Mill Meadows.
-Then up an ancient drovers road and when you start to descend back into Clare there are some amazing views of the town and Clare Castle.
+This 4.5 mile walk takes you south across the Essex border.
+You will walk past the remains of the old Mill and across the Mill Meadows, then up an ancient drovers’ road.
+The descent back into Clare affords beautiful views of the town, church and castle.

-The first half of this walk follows the Stour Valley Path up and along the shoulder of higher ground to the south of the Stour before descending to the River.
+The first half of this 4.5 mile walk follows the Stour Valley Path up and along the shoulder of higher ground to the south of the Stour before descending to the river.
 From there, it returns to Clare via gently rising land near Ovington before descending to the valley floor once more.

 This 4.5 mile walk starts off along the River Stour and then follows a very rural path past the Upper Common, across arable land and back down to Chilton Street.
 There is a footpath alongside the road that leads you back through the town of Clare.